Fredric Wertham

-Fredric Wertham (/ˈwɜrðəm/; born Friedrich Ignatz Wertheimer, March 20, 1895 – November 18, 1981) was a German–American psychiatrist and author.
+Fredric Wertham (/ˈwɜrðəm/; born Friedrich Ignatz Wertheimer, /de/, March 20, 1895 – November 18, 1981) was a German–American psychiatrist and author.
 Wertham had an early reputation as a progressive psychiatrist who treated poor black patients at his Lafargue Clinic at a time of heightened discrimination in urban mental health practice.
 Wertham also authored a definitive textbook on the brain, and his institutional stressor findings were cited when courts overturned multiple segregation statutes, most notably in Brown v.
 Board of Education.

 Despite this, Wertham remains best known for his concerns about the effects of violent imagery in mass media and the effects of comic books on the development of children.
 His best-known book is Seduction of the Innocent (1954), which asserted that comic books caused youth to become delinquents.
 Besides Seduction of the Innocent, Wertham also wrote articles and testified before government inquiries into comic books, most notably as part of a U.S. Congressional inquiry into the comic book industry.
 Wertham's work, in addition to the 1954 comic book hearings, led to the creation of the Comics Code Authority, although later scholars cast doubt on his observations.

 Early life

 Wertham was born Friedrich Ignatz Wertheimer on March 20, 1895, in Nuremberg to the middle-class Jewish family of Sigmund and Mathilde Wertheimer.
 He was the brother of the psychiatrist Ida Macalpine, maternal uncle of the humanitarian Nicholas Winton, and double first cousin of the writer Ella Winter.
 He did not change his name legally to Fredric Wertham until 1927.
-He studied at King's College London, at the Universities of Munich and Erlangen, and graduated with an M.D. degree from the University of Würzburg in 1921.
-He was very much influenced by Dr. Emil Kraepelin, a professor of clinical psychiatry at the University of Munich, and worked briefly at the Kraepelin Clinic in Munich in 1922.
+He studied at King's College London, at the Ludwig-Maximilians-Universität München and the University of Erlangen, and graduated with an M.D. degree from the University of Würzburg in 1921.
+He was very much influenced by Emil Kraepelin, a professor of clinical psychiatry at the Ludwig-Maximilians-Universität München, and worked briefly at the Kraepelin Clinic in Munich in 1922.
 Kraepelin emphasized the effects of environment and social background on psychological development.
 Around this time Wertham corresponded and visited with Sigmund Freud, who influenced him in his choice of psychiatry as his specialty.